Gene Keyes

-Gene Scott Keyes (born October 24, 1941) is a former Assistant Professor of World Politics, a sometime peace activist, noted cartographer, and promoter of the international second language Esperanto.
-He achieved considerable attention for his peace activism when his mother, Charlotte E. Keyes wrote an article for McCall's, Suppose They Gave a War and Nobody Came (October 1966).
-The title phrase, based on a quote from a Carl Sandburg poem, became part of the anti-Vietnam-War lexicon.
-The slogan also went on to become the basis of the film Suppose They Gave a War and Nobody Came.
+Gene Scott Keyes (October 24, 1941 – May 24, 2025) was an American activist, cartographer and linguist.
+He achieved considerable attention for his peace activism when his mother wrote an essay about him in McCall's titled "Suppose They Gave a War and No One Came" (1966).
+The title phrase, based on a quote from a Carl Sandburg poem, became part of the anti-war movement lexicon.
 His cartography work has won two awards.
+He also promoted the international second language Esperanto.

 Biography

-Personal life
+Early life

 Keyes was born on October 24, 1941, to Charlotte Keyes (née Shachmann) and Scott Keyes.
 His father was a Quaker and his mother was Jewish.
 Both were pacifists.
 They had been anti-militarists in the 1930s though they both supported American involvement in World War II as they believed Adolf Hitler had to be stopped by force if necessary.
 After the war they became more involved with the Quaker movement.
 Young Gene absorbed his parents' pacifism even to the point of worrying about the insects his mother killed as she cleaned house.